 O you who have believed, decreed upon you is fasting as it was decreed upon those before you that you may become righteous – 2:183

 Muslims world over fast in the month of Ramadan (the 9th month in the lunar calendar) from dawn to dusk.
 Apart from food, sexual relations are also prohibited.
-The stress being on worship and strengthening ones ties with God as well as empathizing with those less privileged than us.
+The stress is on worship and strengthening one’s ties with God as well as empathizing with those less privileged than us.

 I was introduced to the practice way back in my childhood.
 I would see my parents and other elders fast and would want to fast with them.
 It was almost a challenge.
-I recall keeping my very first fast when I was all of eight years old ( This was just a practice run.
-I was free to break my fast whenever I so wished).
+I recall keeping my very first fast when I was eight years old (This was just a practice run.
+I was free to break my fast whenever I wanted).
 Fasting becomes obligatory at puberty for Muslims.
 But the fascination with this ritual was too strong to be denied.
-The pre dawn breakfast (suhoor) was a whole production.
+The pre-dawn breakfast (suhoor) was a whole production.
 A feast if you will.

 I have no doubt in my mind that fasting did my body a whole lot of good and had a big role to play in healing my gut and bringing me back to optimum health.

 Have you tried fasting?
 How has it made you feel?
-Please comment below, I would love to hear from you!
+Let me know in the comment below, I would love to hear from you!

 Hey!!
 Your website is sooooooo good!!!
 I’m definetly going to try all of these recipes!!!